 When using the parallel programming mode, it is not necessary to reprogram the entire device when making changes to the matrix.
 In fact, parallel programming allows the modification of a single output or more at a time.
-Since this takes only one WE/UPDATE cycle, significant time savings can be realized by using parallel programming.
+Because this modification takes only one WE/UPDATE cycle, significant time savings can be realized by using parallel programming.

-One important consideration in using parallel programming is that the $\overline{\text{RST}}$ signal does not reset all registers in the AD8175.
-When taken low, the $\overline{\text{RST}}$ signal only sets each output to the disabled state.
+One important consideration in using parallel programming is that the \overline{RST} signal does not reset all registers in the AD8178.
+When taken low, the \overline{RST} signal only sets each output to the disabled state.
 This is helpful during power-up to ensure that two parallel outputs are not active at the same time.

-After initial power-up, the internal registers in the device generally have random data, even though the $\overline{\text{RST}}$ signal has been asserted.
-If parallel programming is used to program one output, then that output will be properly programmed, but the rest of the device will have a random program state depending on the internal register content at power-up.
+After initial power-up, the internal registers in the device generally have random data, even though the RST signal is asserted.
+If parallel programming is used to program one output, then that output is properly programmed, but the rest of the device has a random program state, depending on the internal register content at power-up.
 Therefore, when using parallel programming, it is essential that all outputs be programmed to a desired state after power-up.
 This ensures that the programming matrix is always in a known state.
 From then on, parallel programming can be used to modify a single output or more at a time.

-In similar fashion, if UPDATE is taken low after initial powerup, the random power-up data in the shift register will be programmed into the matrix.
-Therefore, in order to prevent the crosspoint from being programmed into an unknown state, do not apply a logic level to UPDATE after power is initially applied.
-Programming the full shift register once to a desired state, by either serial or parallel programming after initial power-up, eliminates the possibility of programming the matrix to an unknown state.
+In similar fashion, if UPDATE is taken low after initial power-up, the random power-up data in the shift register is programmed into the matrix.
+Therefore, to prevent the crosspoint from being programmed into an unknown state, do not apply a logic level to UPDATE after power is initially applied.
+Programming the device into a known state after reset or power-up is a one-time event that is accomplished by the following two steps: